focus000/obsidian/Zettelkasten/Bitcoin.md

 			- miner verify it from UTXO
 		3. user not double spent
 			- miner verify it from UTXO
-			- since it may have bad miner not verify
+			- since it may have bad miner publish unverified block, we need

 ---